 Apollinaire, Prévert, Hemingway, Breton, Sartre, de Beauvoir and the poetes maudits are only some of the artists who attended les Deux Magots during the years.
 The place switched from surrealism to existentialism and was seen as the center of parisian cultural life in the XX century.

 The concept of Flâneur as a city wanderer, as somebody who the only aim is to gain awareness of what surrounds him, is something brought up for the first by Charles Baudelaire.
-The concept is a sort of an ode to movement, to walking, to the one who sees life as a sort of constant pilgrimage made in order to trascend the reality and understand the eternity.
+The concept is a sort of an ode to the movement, to walking, to the one who sees life as a sort of constant pilgrimage made in order to trascend the reality and understand the eternity.
 I bet in a certain way a flâneur can be seen as the artist himself.
 Kipling use to say that there are two kind of people in the world, those that stay at home and those that do not, those who belong to a certain place and those that are homeless but they feel at home everywhere and definitely Baudelaire's flâneur belongs to the second category.